elearning-hue/gavthan-react-app/README.md

 # Gavthan — Billing (React + Vite)

-This is the React + Vite build of the original single-file `index.html` Gavthan hotel billing PWA.
+This is the React + Vite build of the  Gavthan billing PWA.
 The proven runtime logic is preserved verbatim; only the packaging changed: CDN `<script>` globals became npm imports, config moved to env vars, and there's a real build step.